szabgab/rust.code-maven.com/slides/rust/threads.md

 {i: TBD}

-In earlier parts of the course ee have implemented several functions that were searching a text string to find certain characters.
+In earlier parts of the course I have implemented several functions that were searching a text string to find certain characters.
 Now run those functions on a large text file.

 Allow the user to set the number of threads we would like to use.